NEXO: Neutrinoless double beta decay search beyond $10^{28}$ year half-life sensitivity

 The confidence interval to reject the \0 decay hypothesis for each toy dataset is built using the profile likelihood ratio test:

 where $\mathcal{L}_\mu$ denotes the likelihood evaluated at a given value $\mu$ of the signal hypothesis, \emph{i.e.}, the value of $N_{0\nu}$ in Eq.~\ref{eq:bin_values}, and the single hat denotes its global best fit value.
+In particular, $\mathcal{L}_0$ is the likelihood for null signal, $\mu=0$.
 For each toy experiment, we fit a parabola to $\lambda(\mu)$ calculated for various $\mu$ hypotheses in order to determine the value $\mu_{90}$ for which hypotheses equal or larger are excluded at the 90\% or higher CL This percentile is determined by the critical value $\lambda_c(\mu)$ calculated as explained below.
 The distribution of $\mu_{90}$ for a sample toy dataset is shown in Figure~\ref{fig:90cl_distribution}.